radiodee1/awesome-chatbot/README.md

 * https://console.cloud.google.com/apis/ Try this url and see if it works for you.
 If you see a dashboard where you can manipulate your google cloud account you are ready to proceed.
 You want to enable 'Cloud Speech API'.

 ### Steps for the cloud
+* Use Google Cloud Platform Console to create a project and download a project json file.
+  1. Setup a google cloud platform account and project.
+For a project name I used `awesome-sr`.
+  2. Before downloading the json file, make sure the 'Cloud Speech API' is enabled.
 * Download and install the Google-Cloud-Sdk.
 This package has the `gcloud` command.
-* This includes downloading the `google-cloud-sdk` file, unpacking it, and executing the command `./google-cloud-sdk/install.sh`
+* This download includes the `google-cloud-sdk` file.
+Unpack it, and executing the command `./google-cloud-sdk/install.sh`
 * You must also restart your terminal.
-* Use Google Cloud Platform Console to create a project and download a project json file.
-* Setup a google cloud platform account and project.
-For a project name I used `awesome-sr`
 * I put my project json file in a directory called `/home/<myname>/bin` .
 * Use the `gcloud` command to set up your authentication.
 I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`
 * Use the Google Cloud Platform Console to create a second project json file for the Raspberry Pi.
 Go to the Downloads folder and identify the Raspberry Pi json file.
 Transfer the file to the Pi with a command like `scp`.